-Using a condom is the best way to reduce the possibility of acquiring STIs.
+Using a condom is a great way to avoid most STIs.
 But not all of us use them every time.
-Whether you do or you don’t, STIs are relatively common.
+Whether you do or you don’t, STIs are fairly common.
 But that doesn’t mean finding out you have one should be a hullabaloo.
-Here are five tips to follow if you think you’ve been exposed to an STI.
+Here are five tips to follow if you think you might have an STI.

 1. Keep calm and carry on

 You’re not alone.
 For just the men in Australia, there are more than 40,000 cases of chlamydia, gonorrhea and syphilis (not to mention other known STIs) caused by pesky viruses or bacteria every year.
 And they’re just the ones that do get diagnosed thanks to the gents who go for sexual health tests.

 Wondering if you have picked up an STI may cause a bit of anxiety, but keep calm — even in that event, it’s all quickly and easily fixed.
 Besides, most of the time, most guys don’t experience any noticeable symptoms anyway.
 Zip.
 Nothing.
 There might not be any gunk in your junk or drama down under to give you a clue you might have picked something up.
 Which makes regular testing all the more important for you and your partners.

 Don’t delay, test today.
 Whether you’ve noticed something yourself, got told by a buddy, or received an anonymous notification, go and get yourself checked out as soon as possible.
 Although some might say ignorance is bliss, trust us, ignorance can be brutal.
 Untreated STIs can result in harmful health complications.
 Testing and treating as soon as possible is far better than jeopardising your long-term wellbeing.